tarickb/sasl-xoauth2/docs/sasl-xoauth2.conf.5.md

 `always_log_to_syslog`

-: always write plugin log messages to syslog, even for successful runs (defaults to "no")
+: always write plugin log messages to syslog, even for successful runs; may contain tokens/secrets (defaults to "no")

 `log_to_syslog_on_failure`